Frequently Asked Questions

 How does bariatric surgery change my body?

 For people who have spent years living with morbid obesity, bariatric surgery can transform their lives.
-However, it’s important to be prepared for all aspects of the treatment.
+However, its important to be prepared for all aspects of the treatment.
 Surgery changes your body by creating a smaller stomach pouch.
 Learn more about the different types of bariatric procedures.

 What is the cost of bariatric surgery?